PaulJeFi/reglisse-chess/readme.md

 See the [liscence file](./LICENSE.txt) to know more about legal stuffs.

 ## How to use
 Réglisse supports some basics commands of the [UCI interface](./engine-interface.md).
-Three more commands exists :
+Three more commands exist :
    - ```move [move]``` : make the move (in UCI format) on the board
    - ```go move``` : make the engine search and play its move on the board
    - ```d``` : dysplays the [FEN](https://www.chessprogramming.org/Forsyth-Edwards_Notation) of the current position